529 savings plans

-A 529 plan lets you save for your child's future and enjoy other benefits too.
+A 529 plan lets you save for your child's education and enjoy other benefits too.

-A 529 savings plan is an investment account meant for college and other higher-education costs.
+A 529 plan is an investment account that you can use for education savings.
 The plans are usually sponsored by states and offer great tax benefits.

-How a 529 plan can help you reach your college goal
+How a 529 plan can help you reach your savings goal

 Pay less in taxes